html2rss/html2rss/README.md

 | Add this line to your application's `Gemfile`: | `gem 'html2rss'`     |
 |                                  Then execute: | `bundle`             |
 |                                  In your code: | `require 'html2rss'` |

+😍 Love it?
+Feel free [to donate](https://liberapay.com/gildesmarais/donate).
+Thank you! 💓

 ## Building a feed config